-Despite these reports, Crosby et al. claim lack of systemic access or activity in the kidney following inhaled administration with their 3rd generation ENaC ASO.
+Despite these reports, Crosby et al. claim lack of systemic access or activity in the kidney following inhaled administration of their 3rd generation ENaC ASO.
 Interestingly, ENaC is expressed only in the collecting ducts and distal convoluted tubules of the kidney- sites acknowledged by the authors as refractory to ASO treatment.
-Thus, with no effort undertaken to quantify the ASO localization after inhalation, these results perhaps are more relevant to evidencing which kidney cells are not accessible by 3rd generation ASO.
-The authors also pursue a conceptually smart approach in evidencing the efficacy of their ASO chemistry in the lung.
+Thus, with no effort undertaken to quantify the ASO localization after inhalation in the kidney, these results perhaps are more relevant to showing which kidney cells are not accessible by 3rd generation ASO, rather than confirming lack of access to this tissue.
+The authors also pursue a conceptually smart approach in anticipating the efficacy of their ASO chemistry in the lung.
 Thus, they replicate the Nedd4L knockout effect on inducing CF-like phenotype by administering a Nedd4L ASO to wild type mice.
 Unfortunately, looking at the pro- and anti-inflammatory effects of the CF-inducing Nedd4L ASO and the CF symptom alleviating ENaC ASO, respectively, it is difficult to disentangle the extent of on-target mechanism of action for both of these oligonucleotides.
-Whilst molecular evidence of ENaC mRNA cleavage is indeed taken for granted by the authors, at the same time, it is well established that minimal motifs may activate immune responses where others may indeed unexpectedly suppress them (15).
+Whilst molecular evidence of ENaC mRNA cleavage is taken for granted by the authors, at the same time, it is well established that minimal motifs may activate immune responses where others may indeed unexpectedly suppress them (15).
 Yet despite the hard lessons in the field, such as the phase III abandonment of Quark’s TLR3-activating siRNA that, administered subcutaneously could arrest neovascularization in the eye (16), no immune profiling appears to have been attempted by Crosby et al. for either of these ASOs.
-It remains, therefore, to be proven whether the fascinating CF biomarker changes reported, as pre-clinically convincing as previous studies in asthma, are not simply the outcome of agonist/antagonist effects in inducing and inhibiting, respectively, severe inflammation.
+Thus, with the explicit absence of an on-target mechanism of action in the lung cells and the absence of evidence ruling out unexpected immunomodulatory effects, it remains to be proven whether the fascinating CF biomarker changes reported are indeed on account of the expected mechanism of action.
+Whilst these pre-clinical results are as convincing as those reported in previous studies evaluating RNase H-active antisense for asthma, the outcomes in Crosby et al. could be due to agonist/antagonist effects in inducing and inhibiting, respectively, severe inflammation.
 After all, the TLR4 agonist lipopolysaccharide (LPS) is a well-established tool for the induction of mucous hypersecretion as well as the host of associated osmoregulatory gene expression changes reported in the proposed Nedd4L ASO CF model (17).
 Thus, as with previous efforts, interpretation of the reported data as a mechanistically-relevant, on target and effective treatment of CF might be premature.